 - Breathing treatments to help open up the airways

-Your child is more likely to be admitted to the hospital if he:
+Your child is more likely to be admitted to the hospital if they:

-- Has another serious medical problem, including long-term (chronic) health issues such as cystic fibrosis or diabetes mellitus
+- Have another serious medical problem, including long-term (chronic) health issues such as cystic fibrosis or diabetes mellitus

-- Is less than 3 to 6 months old
+- Are less than 3 to 6 months old

-- Has pneumonia due to a harmful germ
+- Have pneumonia due to a harmful germ

-- Has taken antibiotics at home, but isn't getting better
+- Have taken antibiotics at home, but isn't getting better

 If your child has CAP caused by bacteria, antibiotics will be given.
 Antibiotics are not given for pneumonia caused by a virus.
 This is because antibiotics do not kill viruses.
 Other medicines, such as antivirals, may be given if your child has the flu.

 Many children can be treated at home.
 If so, your child may need to take medicines such as antibiotics or antivirals.

 When giving antibiotics to your child: